 In addition to tight security protocols, Outlook integrates seamlessly with other Microsoft Office products, like Microsoft Word, Excel, and PowerPoint.
-Files on your device can be set to automatically sync to cloud storage on OneDrive, giving you access from anywhere and enabling you to collaborate on projects with your team.
+You can set files on your device to automatically sync to cloud storage on OneDrive, giving you access from anywhere and enabling you to collaborate on projects with your team.

-Microsoft Outlook software also integrates with hundreds of popular business tools, making it easy to streamline workflows for increased productivity.
+Microsoft Outlook software also integrates with hundreds of popular business tools, simplifying workflows for increased productivity.
 For instance, you can send an Excel spreadsheet or Word document directly from the productivity apps.
 You can also integrate third-party apps and sync your contacts to various platforms, such as LinkedIn, to help you expand your network online.

 Lastly, Outlook integrates easily with apps like Slack, Zoom, Skype, and other team collaboration and meeting software.
 It also connects with email tools for project management like Asana, email signatures via WiseStamp, Grammarly for advanced editing tools, email tracking software, and more.
 Plus, there are almost 50 keyboard shortcuts for users with visual impairment, blindness, and disabilities.

 Email Scheduling & Customization